ak4550/python-interview/python-interview.md

 print(f"Global scope: {x}")
 ```

-#### Explain the concept of generators in Python.
-Generators are a type of iterable, similar to lists or tuples, but they allow lazy evaluation of values.
-Instead of generating all values at once and storing them in memory, a generator produces values on-the-fly using the yield keyword.
-This can significantly reduce memory consumption and is especially useful when dealing with large datasets.

-#### Explain the GIL and its impact on multi-threaded Python programs.
+#### 13. Explain the GIL and its impact on multi-threaded Python programs.
 The Global Interpreter Lock (GIL) is a mutex that protects access to Python objects, preventing multiple native threads from executing Python bytecode at once.
 This can limit the performance gain in CPU-bound and multi-threaded programs, as only one thread can execute Python bytecode at a time.
 However, it doesn't affect performance significantly in I/O-bound tasks.

+The GIL is a mechanism used in CPython to synchronize access to Python objects, preventing multiple threads from executing Python bytecode at once.
+This can impact the performance of multi-threaded programs, especially in CPU-bound tasks, as only one thread can execute Python bytecode at a time.
+However, it doesn't affect the performance significantly in I/O-bound tasks.

-#### Explain the concept of context managers and how they are implemented in Python.
+#### 14. Explain the concept of context managers and how they are implemented in Python.
 Context managers are objects that define the methods __enter__ and __exit__ to set up and tear down a resource, respectively.
 They are typically used with the with statement to ensure that resources are properly managed.
 The contextlib module provides utilities for creating context managers, and the @contextmanager decorator simplifies their creation using generators.
 ```
 class CustomContext: